bank-vaults/bank-vaults.dev/docs/tls/_index.md

 ### Generating custom certificates with CFSSL for Bank-Vaults

-If you don't wish to use the Helm or Operator generated certificates the most easiest way to create a custom certificate for Bank-Vaults is [CFSSL](https://github.com/cloudflare/cfssl).
+If you don't wish to use the Helm or Operator generated certificates the easiest way to create a custom certificate for Bank-Vaults is [CFSSL](https://github.com/cloudflare/cfssl).
 This directory holds a set of custom CFSSL configurations which are prepared for the Helm release name `vault` in the `default` namespace.
-Of course you can put any other certificates into the Secret below, this is just an example:
+Of course, you can put any other certificates into the Secret below, this is just an example:

 1. Create a CA first: